 Far up into the alpine lies a lake so beautiful, it’ll take your breath away.
 Nestled amongst towering granite spires, Sky Pond, Colorado is an amazing hike in Rocky Mountain National Park.
 Here’s everything you need to know to hike the Sky Pond trail.

-As a local Coloradan and full-time freelance writer, I know quite a bit about hiking throughout Colorado.
-Over the years, I’ve had the opportunity to explore virtually every hiking area in the State.
-I visit Rocky Mountain National Park several times a year and know quite a bit about hiking to Sky Pond.
+As a local Coloradan and full-time freelance writer, I know quite a bit about hiking throughout the state of Colorado.
+I visit Rocky Mountain National Park several times a year and super familiar with the hike to Sky Pond.
+In this post, I will give you all the insider info about hiking Sky Pond like a pro, not a tourist.

 About this Guide to Sky Pond Colorado